-Tregolls Academy operates an effective 'open door' policy to create a constant positive dialogue with parents/carers.
-In addition to this staff may ask to speak with parents/carers at the end of the school day, parents/carers are invited to attend Parent Consultations in every term, and in the Summer term annual reports are sent home to parents/carers, after which parents/carers may request an additional consultation with their child's class teacher if they wish.
-We also hold many informal sessions throughout the year where parents/carers can come to drop-in sessions to work alongside their child.
-All this constant dialogue between school and parents/carers will help you to support your child's learning at home and inform you of how they are progressing in school.
+Tregolls Academy operates an effective 'open door' policy to create a constant positive dialogue with parents.
+In addition to this staff may ask to speak with parents at the end of the school day, parents are invited to attend Parent Consultations in every term, and in the Summer term annual reports are sent home to parents, after which parents have the opportunity to attend an open event where they can see their child's learning or may request an additional consultation with their child's class teacher if they wish.
+We also hold many informal sessions throughout the year where parents can come to drop-in sessions to work alongside their child.
+All this constant dialogue between school and parents will help you to support your child's learning at home and inform you of how they are progressing in school.
 If at any time you wish to discuss your child, then meetings can be arranged with class teacher and / or the Head of School at your request.